cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 A common fix is to remove unused files and to bundle others.
 Your developer will be able to talk you through the pros and cons of these approaches.

+### Reduce the size of code files

+The code files on your website (those we've mentioned above which dictate the design and functionality of your site) can often be unnecessarily bloated.

+This can be caused by a number of issues but the most common is that a framework such as Bootstrap has been used and your website only uses a small amount of its functionality.

+Whatever the cause, this issue can have a significant effect on the speed on your site as the browser has to download each file and then interpret it before it can load your site.

+Cutting unused parts of your files will help as will 'minification' - the practice of removing spaces and developer notes from the files.

 ## Can we help?

 We're passionate about helping small businesses punch above their weight online and we'd be happy to give further advice.